zeke/devcenter-scraper/content/md/postgres-logs-errors.md

 [Heroku Postgres](heroku-postgresql) logs to the [logplex](logplex) which collates and publishes your application's log-stream.
 You can isolate Heroku Postgres events [with the `heroku logs` command](logging) by filtering for the `postgres` process.

 <p class="warning">Logs are a production-tier feature.
-They are not available on starter-tier databases.</p>
+They are not available on hobby-tier databases.</p>

     :::term
     $ heroku logs -p postgres -t